 The Test Account this article helps you Provision is an Individual Account.
 Walkthroughs show you how to Migrate to an Organization.
 More details are provided along the way, as they become relevant.

-The Walkthroughs are written to be reviewed in ordered fashion, and work best since STEPS in the last article make use of a Test Account's State from the previous article:
+The Walkthroughs are written to be reviewed in ordered fashion, and work best since STEPS from one Walkthrough sometimes creates a system state that another relies upon.
+As such, the following progression works best:

 - Login and User Interface - beginning of the discussion on how to use the software